Headaches are a common condition, even in childhood

 The right treatments and routines can prevent and manage your child’s headaches.

 You can take many steps to reduce your child’s headache symptoms even before visiting a doctor.
-Once you meet us at UW Health, your child’s care team will create a specific treatment plan to relieve and prevent future headaches.
+Once you meet our UW Health Kids specialists, your child’s care team will create a specific treatment plan to relieve and prevent future headaches.

 To relieve headaches at home, your child should: